Azure/azure-sdk-for-java/sdk/communication/azure-communication-administration/swagger/README.md

 ### Generation

-There are one swaggers for Administration management APIs: `phonenumber`.
+There is one swaggers for Administration management APIs: `phonenumber`.

 ```ps
 cd <swagger-folder>